Andronikos Kontostephanos: Battle of Myriokephalon and second expedition against Egypt

 Manuel attacked the Seljuk Sultanate of Rûm in 1176, with the intention of taking its capital, Konya, and destroying Turkish power in Anatolia.
 The Seljuk sultan Kilij Arslan II ambushed Manuel's impressively large army as it moved through the pass of Tivritze in mountainous border region between the two states.
 In the ensuing Battle of Myriokephalon parts of the Byzantine force were very badly mauled; however, Andronikos Kontostephanos managed to get his division, bringing up the rear, through the pass with few casualties.
 He is credited with having persuaded his uncle the emperor, whose confidence had been severely shaken, to remain with his troops following the defeat.
 Through his influence with the emperor he was instrumental in facilitating the peaceful withdrawal of the Byzantine forces.

 The following year (1177), Andronikos led a fleet of 150 ships in another attempt to conquer Egypt, but he returned home after landing at Acre.
 He was dissuaded from continuing with the expedition by the refusal of Count Philip of Flanders, and many important nobles of the Kingdom of Jerusalem, to actively co-operate with the Byzantine force.

-Political intrigues and an unfortunate fate
+Later life

 Following the death of Manuel in 1180 the succession fell to his son Alexios II Komnenos.
 As Alexios was a child, power devolved on his mother, the empress Maria of Antioch.
 Her rule proved very unpopular, especially with the aristocracy who resented her Latin (Western) origins.
 When Manuel's cousin Andronikos Komnenos made a bid for power in 1182 the megas doux Andronikos Kontostephanos, together with the general Andronikos Angelos, played a key role in allowing his forces to enter Constantinople.
 However, once in power, Andronikos Komnenos proved that he had a tyrannical nature and a vehement desire to break the power and influence of the Byzantine aristocratic families.
 Kontostephanos and Angelos reacted by plotting to overthrow Andronikos.
 The plot was discovered and Andronikos Kontostephanos was captured, whilst Angelos escaped.
 The megas doux Andronikos and his four sons were punished with blinding.